Legal Issues in Animal Agriculture: Regulating Living Space

-Provided with support from Banks Law Firm, PLLC
+Provided with generous support from Banks Law Firm, PLLC

 This presentation, part of a series of webinars on current legal issues in animal agriculture, will focus on the emerging legal and policy issues dealing with farm animal confinement.
 This presentation focuses on the laws and regulations of farm animal confinement in the United States, with a special emphasis on the statutory evolution behind them.

 In the last ten years, several states have adopted statutes that regulate the amount of living space required to raise certain kinds of farm animals.
 Controversial ballot initiatives like California’s Proposition 2 have led to higher-profile compromises like last summer’s HSUS/UEP agreement, among other significant developments that have significant impacts on the animal agriculture industry.

 The presentation is designed to be useful to anyone — attorneys, lobbyists, federal and state policymakers, extension personnel, producers, and others — with an interest in a definitive understanding of food animal confinement laws in the United States.

 While this presentation is designed to be relevant for both attorneys and non-attorneys, it has been approved for 60 minutes of Continuing Legal Education credit in Arkansas.
 For attorneys outside the state of Arkansas, the National Agricultural Law Center will happily provide any needed documentation or materials necessary for a non-Arkansas attorney to obtain Continuing Legal Education in their respective state.
 For any assistance needed in this regard, please contact Center Director Harrison Pittman at email@example.com.

 Time: 12 p.m. to 1 p.m.
 (EDT) / 11 a.m. to 12 p.m.
 (CDT)